rustygeldmacher/www.geldmacher.net/4000-footers/2007-08-25-mount-jefferson-and-mount-adams-day-hike.md

 ### Route

+We decided to take advantage of the late August weather and walk up two of the three highest peaks in the White Mountains.
+Starting at the highest trailhead in the Whites, Caps Ridge Trail, we made our way across the Ridge of the Caps and up to the summit of Mt.
+Jefferson.
+This route takes you up 2700 feet in about 2.5 miles, with the majority of the climbing done in the last three quarters of a mile or so.

+Summiting Jefferson via the Caps Ridge Trail is definitely a popular hike, but most of the time people loop around and come back after Jefferson.
+We thought it would be sweet to continue on to Mount Adams, which is just another two miles away from the summit.
+So continue we did and it really worked out because the the terrain and the views around Mount Adams are simply incredible.

+### Route

   * Caps Ridge Trail to Mount Jefferson summit - 2.5 miles
   * Gulfside Trail to Lowe's Path - 1.9 miles
   * Lowe's Path to Mount Adams summit - 0.3 miles